Select a type of Representative Case to learn more:

 Prof. Kionka has often consulted or participated as co-counsel in cases pending in federal and state trial courts.
 His participation is ordinarily limited to the legal aspects of the case — drafting pleadings and other documents, and briefing and arguing legal issues, such as pre-trial motions, evidentiary issues, jury instructions, post-trial motions, and pre-appeal matters.
 He has also served as an expert witness in several cases.
 By way of illustration, two class actions in which he worked with the lawyers representing the plaintiffs are:

 Smith v.
 Illinois Central R.R.
 Co., Perry County Circuit Court No. 2004-L-27.
 Action on behalf of persons sustaining damages as a result of a train derailment and resulting toxic chemical spill.
-Trial and appellate courts sustained class certification; Illinois Supreme Court decertified class, but the case continued on behalf of almost 500 plaintiffs individually.
+The Illinois Supreme Court decertified the class, but the case continued on behalf of almost 500 plaintiffs individually.
 The case was settled just prior to trial.
 See Class Actions, above.

 Prof. Kionka worked as a member of the defense team in Brough v.
 Safariland LLC, St. Clair County Circuit Court No. 07–L–358.
 This was a products liability action brought by a Belleville police officer for injuries sustained during a SWAT operation in Belleville, Illinois on Nov.
 10, 2006.
 Prof. Kionka participated in the trial court, assisting with pleadings, motions, responses, etc., and consulting on legal issues.
 The case settled as trial commenced.